-- Assessing directors' training needs periodically and devising relevant professional development programmes based on such assessment for recommendation to the Board. - To develop a proper succession plan for the Board so as to ensure a smooth transition when directors leave the Board, and that positions are filled and skill gaps addressed. - To monitor and recommend the functions to be undertaken by the various Board Committees. - To review and reassess the adequacy of the Board Charter and Code of Conduct annually. - To evaluate the independence of each independent director on a yearly basis.
-In this regard, the Committee is guided by the criteria as set out in the Board Charter. - To recommend directors for re-appointment or re-election subject to satisfactory outcome of the evaluation of their performance.
+- To consider and recommend candidates onto the board and board committees and guided by the selection criteria, amongst others, are integrity and professionalism, expertise and experience, independence and objectivity, personal attributes, dedication and commitment and board diversity.
+Details of the selection criteria are set out in the Board Charter - To annually evaluate performance of the board and board committees collectively as well as performance of members individually. - To facilitate board induction and training programmes. - Assessing directors' training needs periodically and devising relevant professional development programmes based on such assessment for recommendation to the board. - To develop a proper succession plan for the board so as to ensure a smooth transition when directors leave the board, and that positions are filled and skill gaps addressed. - To monitor and recommend the functions to be undertaken by the various board committees. - To review and reassess the adequacy of the Board Charter and Code of Conduct annually. - To evaluate the independence of each independent director on a yearly basis.
+In this regard, the committee is guided by the criteria as set out in the Board Charter. - To recommend directors for reappointment or re-election subject to satisfactory outcome of the evaluation of their performance.